-Experienced contractor attorneys in Mobile, AL know that the more complex a construction project is the more susceptible it is to a dispute.
+Experienced Birmingham contractor attorneys know that the more complex a construction project is the more susceptible it is to a dispute.
 With looming deadlines and constantly moving parts, contractors must be proactive about reducing the threat of disputes.
 We have discussed the contract, the pre-construction process, and the scope of work in part one.
 In this final section, we will talk about the importance of documentation, creating realistic schedules, and having a legal expert in your corner.

 Documentation is King

 In the world of construction, documentation recorded daily is the key to a favorable dispute resolution.
 Documentation should be detailed, consistent, and contemporaneous.
 When the daily happenings on a construction site such as work performed, quality control logs, delays incurred, site condition, and more are recorded, you protect your business from all manner of risks.
 Read our article entitled “Weak Project Documentation Can Derail a Construction Claim” for more insight.

 The construction schedule sets the course for projects.
 Every phase of the project, its duration, and sequencing depend upon one another.
 Any contractor knows that one misstep can escalate and affect every other project milestone.
 Any setbacks have the potential to create cost overruns (i.e., labor, materials, storage) and disrupt cash flow.
 Setting realistic schedules that account for possible disruptions and delays is critical.
 Scheduling accountability, team alignment, and efficient work processes will help significantly reduce project delays.